92VV3M42d3v8/Qubes-Privacy-Doc/README.md

    Press CTRL + C to stop the current instance from running.

 9. Now run a browser in same VM and open  http://127.0.0.1:8888

-10. Now shut down this App VM.

-11. Now again start the App VM terminal and run following command
+10. Now run following command

         sudo gedit /rw/config/rc.local